Minivera/mechanic/README.md

 * Error type that can be set to empty

 ## Randomization
-When generating content, randomiztion can be very useful.
+When generating content, randomization can be very useful.
 Mechanic should allow a programmer to create a random integer number between two value easily.
 Converting that number to a float can then be a matter of dividing that number.

 However, generating numbers based on weight should also be a core feature.
-By using the lists defined in the type system, we can acheive this easily and keep the code readable.
-For example, a randomization with a weight of 60% for 1 and 40% for 0 coulc be expressed like this: `[0..5: 1, 6..9: 0]`.
+By using the lists defined in the type system, we can achieve this easily and keep the code readable.
+For example, a randomization with a weight of 60% for 1 and 40% for 0 could be expressed like this: `[0..5: 1, 6..9: 0]`.

 ## Modules
 In a file, anything that is not identified as private is exported.
-Each file act as it's own module and the folder structure is the namespace.
+Each file act as its own module and the folder structure is the namespace.
 All imports starts at the project's root and are not relative to the current importing file's directory.
 I do not see the need to allow programmers to define custom namespaces as the folder structure is very often used as the standard for namespaces, better to just enforce the standard.
 Namespacing and modularization exists to allow the engine reading the language to only load in memory code that will need to be used.

 ### Export for external tool
 While modules are exported and imported inside the mechanic projects, some code can also be exported for use in external tools (Like games).
 Only functions and factories can be exported for the external world.